Movember beyond the stache.

 - Genetics – Everyone inherits genesfrom both parents.Depending on the family history, men who have fathers or brother diagnosed with prostate cancer are unfortunately likely to develop it.

-- Age- studies show that prostate cancer is an age-dependent cancer.
+- Age- prostate cancer is an age-dependent cancer.
 The risk of developing prostate cancer rapidly increases from age 50.

 How do you reduce the risk of developing prostate cancer?